-As this plastic exits the nozzle it begins to instantly cool and harden.
-The printer will draw these lines of the required design, then it will move upwards and draw the next layer.
 Think of the layers like a loaf of bread.
 As each layer is printed, the object begins to take shape.

-The shape of the object is designed using a computer program which then converts the design into computer code, which the printer then uses to move the extruding nozzle around to create the designed object.
+The shape of the object is designed using a very easy-to-use computer program which then converts the design into computer code, which the printer then uses to move the extruding nozzle around to create the designed object.

 Which 3D Printing Filament Materials Are Aquarium Safe?

 With so many printers on the market, the number of filaments available is staggering.
 Finding the right one is paramount for keeping your livestock safe.